ironsmile/nedomi/README.md

 This benchmark script tries to behave like a real users watching videos.
 It seeks from place to place, it likes some videos more than others.
 Also, it is more likely to watch the beginning of the video.

+At the moment our measurements show that nedomi is comparable or slightly better than nginx in the tested work loads.
+We expect much more performance after code optimization which nedomi haven't had to this moment.

 ## Limitations

 Needless to say this is a young project.
 There are things which we know are required from any good cache server but we simple haven't time to put in.